Vyral/joao-mucciolo-english/_posts/2019-12-26-a-gorgeous-home-with-a-gorgeous-view.md

 <p style="text-align:center;"><em>The most impressive thing about this exclusive San Juan del Sur home isn’t the home itself.
 It’s the view.</em></p>

 Today we’re showing you one of our exclusive properties here in San Juan del Sur.
-Although this is a gorgeous 4-bedroom, 4-bathroom, nearly-500 sq. meter property, the most impressive thing about it is its breathtaking view of San Juan del Sur.
+Although this is a gorgeous four bedroom, four bathroom, nearly-500 sq. meter property, the most impressive thing about it is its breathtaking view of San Juan del Sur.
 To see a firsthand tour of this gorgeous property, watch our latest video.

 &nbsp;